Antonio Pasqualino International Puppet Museum: African animated figures

 In Africa puppet theater presents different forms and is linked to both sacred life and enterntainement.
 The museum exhibits the Malian puppets known as Do: used in the Bambara theater, they are the first African puppet theater to be known in Europe.
 The aforementioned Gelede from Nigeria-Benin and the Congo rod puppets, called Kebe kebe and used by the Mbochi and Kuyu people, are mainly linked to the cult of their ancestors.

 The contemporary section

 In the "Winter garden" of the museum, a space also used for temporary installations, and in the other museum's rooms, contemporary works of art are exhibited.
 They were made for three shows which were produced by the International Puppet Museum between the 1980s and 1990s, in collaboration with international figures.
 There one may find: the sets made by Renato Guttuso and used in Italo Calvino's Forest-Root-Labyrinth show, directed by Roberto Andò (1987); the puppets and stage machines created by the Polish artist and director Tadeusz Kantor for the show Machine of Love and Death (1987); and the puppets by Enrico Baj made for the show Le bleu-blanc-rouge et le Noir performed by Masimo Schuster's company Arc-en-terre (1990).
-Recently acquired, we also find the table puppets that Enrico Baj made for two other shows by Massimo Schuster: Roncesvalles and Mahabharata.
+Table puppets that Enrico Baj made for two other shows by Massimo Schuster, Roncesvalles and Mahabharata, were recently acquired.